I. Scar Treatment Methods

 |

-- Appear when the body gains weight rapidly or changes size suddenly.
+- Occur when the body rapidly gains weight or sudden changes in size.

 |